bhedouin/hegre-media-downloader/README.md

 ## Getting Started

-This tool is distributed for educational purposes and we are not responsible for any abuse that may occur.
+This tool is distributed for educational purposes, and we are not responsible for any abuse that may occur.

 ### Prerequisites

 1. First, you need to get the list of URLs by scrolling down to the bottom of the page to load everything, and then run the two JavaScript codes in your browser's console when you are on the respective pages of the [movie](https://www.hegre.com/movies) or [photo](https://www.hegre.com/photos) category.

-#### — To get the URLs of the movies
+#### To get the URLs of the movies

 ```js
 let L = [];